 One of the most important things for your continued success is bringing on new hires as a business.
 Without bringing in new employees, a company cannot expect to continue functioning — let alone keep growing.
 But, hiring new employees, at least with traditional hiring processes, takes a lot of time and energy that could be used in another area of the business.
 Luckily, with the continued technological advances in our society, there are actually highly efficient ways to screen hundreds of employees quickly and completely avoid a lot of the more time-consuming and repetitive tasks of the hiring process.
 One of the most effective ways to do this is to use an automated phone interview to screen your candidates.

 How does an automated phone interview work and why is it better than a traditional interview?
 Essentially, an automated phone interview is an interview where the candidate will respond to your pre-recorded interview or screening questions.
 The candidate’s response will then be recorded and transcribed so that your hiring team can easily view their response along with all of the other candidates’ responses.
-An automated phone interview is also referred to as a one-way phone interview, is very easy to do and can be given to many different applicants at the same time because you do not have to worry about finding a time that works for both your hiring team and the candidate.
+An automated phone interview is also referred to as a virtual phone interview, is very easy to do and can be given to many different applicants at the same time because you do not have to worry about finding a time that works for both your hiring team and the candidate.

 Using an on-demand phone interview platform, like Qualifi, helps you to easily and efficiently interview hundreds of candidates at once and then review 7 times more candidates per day than traditional phone or in-person interviews.
 This is because, with the platform, you can easily screen candidates using keywords so that you can focus more closely on the candidates who are best qualified and most likely to be a good fit for your business first.
 This allows you to focus on your most likely hires first before moving on to other candidates who may not be as qualified.
 In other words, Qualifi’s platform gives your business a phone interview cheat sheet that helps you to screen candidates quickly with less bias and increase your screening efficiency by 80%.